|On this page|

 name primitive attribute (which identifies the primitives belonging to each piece) is created.

-Constructs the name by combining the Name Prefix with the piece number.
+Constructs the name by combining the Piece Prefix with the piece number.

 If the original geometry already has a

-name primitive attribute, the Name Prefix and piece number are appended to it.
+name primitive attribute, it is prefixed with the Fracture Namespace and then the Piece Prefix and piece number are appended to it.

 This is useful when performing multiple levels of fracturing.